 While it may seem like an afterthought, a great luggage tag not only enables you to personalize your luggage, but can also help you quickly identify your black roller bag, which likely looks just like every other one coming off the carousel.
 And should your bag get—gasp—lost, having your email and phone number attached goes a long way toward ensuring that all your stuff finds its way home.
+(Psst: Lost luggage is way less likely when you refrain from checking baggage.
+Read up on carry-on size restrictions and our favorite carry-ons to save yourself a potential headache.)
 Don’t settle for those flimsy paper tags you find at the airline counter; instead, choose one of these stylish, fun, high-tech, or environmentally friendly tags from our lineup of favorites.

 National Park Luggage Tag by halfmoonroad

 For national parks fans everywhere, Etsy seller halfmoonroad turns vintage topographic maps of park trails and landmarks into handmade luggage tags ($12).
 The metal tags are created using a dye process that fuses the ink into the metal, making the whole thing waterproof and scratch-resistant.
 You can personalize the tag with your basic contact info on the reverse side, and it comes with two strap options: a black leather one or a clear plastic loop.